 We can learn an important lesson from this.
 Though a nation as a whole may turn away from God, many times a remnant of faithful believers remains.
 Nowadays we see many Western countries where the majority of people are turning away from the Lord.
 Even so, these countries still have a remnant of people left who genuinely fear the Lord.
 Thus we can always remember God’s command in Exodus 23:2 to “not follow a crowd to do evil.”

-In this passage we learn that a book of remembrance was written for those who fear the Lord.
-It is likely that their names and even their deeds were recorded in this book as a guarantee that God would never forget them.
+In this passage, we learn that a book of remembrance was written for those who fear the Lord.
+Their names and even their deeds were likely recorded in this book as a guarantee that God would never forget them.
 This concept is similar to that in the book of Esther where we learn that the king was reading a similar book on a sleepless night and was reminded of what Mordecai had done for the kingdom.
 God is omniscient and never forgets.
 Yet to our minds the book of remembrance is an added assurance that we are valued in God’s sight and that nothing we do for Him will be forgotten.

 3. They will be Mine – Here is another added comfort for the people.
 God viewed them as His own.
 They were His people.
 He would take care of them just as a father takes care of a son.
 He was going to spare them, not judge them.

 4. Righteous distinguished from the wicked – Throughout the Bible, we see that God does indeed distinguish between the two.
 He took pleasure in Abel’s sacrifice, but not Cain’s.
 He saved Noah and his family, but not the rest of the world.
 He saved Lot and his family after Abraham argued with God about the morals of sweeping away the righteous together with the wicked.
 He made a distinction between the Jews and the Egyptians when sending the plagues in Exodus.
 He blessed David while cursing Saul.
 The list goes on and on.